akashgreninja/questdb.io/docs/operations/capacity-planning.md

 ### Pooled connection

+Connection pooling should be used for any production-ready use of PGWire or ILP over TCP.

-The maximum number of pooled connections is configurable for PGWire (`pg.connection.pool.capacity`) and ILP over TCP (`line.tcp.connection.pool.capacity`).
-When using connection pooling for PGWire or ILP, users should avoid using too many connections.
+The maximum number of pooled connections is configurable, (`pg.connection.pool.capacity` for PGWire and (`line.tcp.connection.pool.capacity` for ILP over TCP.
+The default number of connections for both interfaces is 64.
+Users should avoid using too many connections.

 ## OS configuration